 About Our Teachers

-Laura Mammarelli, Blue Heron School Director/Lead Teacher
+Laura Mammarelli, Blue Heron School Director

 Laura received her B.A. in History from Middlebury College in Middlebury, Vermont and also became certified to teach K-8 in public schools.
 She completed Montessori training in 1982 as a preschool-kindergarten teacher from the New England Montessori Teacher Education Center in Boston.
 She has taught in Montessori programs in Massachusetts and New Hampshire and consulted for Montessori preschools in the Plymouth, NH area.
 She owned and ran the Montessori School of Plymouth from 1994 to 2005, and most recently, is a founding officer of the New Hampshire Montessori Association.

-Jordan McDaniel, Associate Teacher
+Jordan McDaniel, Lead Teacher